ChristineEC/P3python/README.md

 - Firefox
 - Microsoft Edge
 - Opera
-There is a known issue with Safari, and it was not possible to bring up the app in that browser.
+- There is a known issue with Safari, and it was not possible to bring up the app in that browser.

 #### Code validation
 Testing of the code throughout the development process was enabled by the use of print statements in each function, and often between functions, to indicate when the code was running the function and what was being returned.
 Messages such as "Y is being returned from the while loop" or lines of code such as "print(already_guessed)" or "print(set(word))" were used to determine what was happening with the code at any given point.
 The print statements were removed only after thorough manual testing of each function.

 To make manaual testing more efficient, I often commented out the function for generating a random word and simply set the word variable to a fixed word.
 I also printed the unguessed word at the beginning of the game during testing to enable me to see that the program was comparing guesses to the word correctly and yielding correct results.

+I deployed the project at a very early stage to enable me to perform manual testing on the live app throughout development.

 ### PEP8 Python linter